turingschool/curriculum/source/projects/blogger.markdown

 #### Confirming Deletion

-There's one more parameter you might want to add to your `link_to` call:
+There's one more parameter you might want to add to your `link_to` call in your `show.html.erb`:

 ```ruby
 data: {confirm: "Really delete the article?"}